confluentinc/librdkafka/INTRODUCTION.md

-`linger.ms` (also called `queue.buffering.max.ms`) allows librdkafka to wait up to the specified amount of time to accumulate up to `batch.num.messages` in a single batch (MessageSet) before sending to the broker.
+`linger.ms` (also called `queue.buffering.max.ms`) allows librdkafka to wait up to the specified amount of time to accumulate up to `batch.num.messages` or `batch.size` in a single batch (MessageSet) before sending to the broker.
 The larger the batch the higher the throughput.
 Enabling `msg` debugging (set `debug` property to `msg`) will emit log messages for the accumulation process which lets you see what batch sizes are being produced.